carpentries-lab/metagenomics-analysis/_episodes/02-assessing-read-quality.md

 ~~~
 {: .output}

-The summary file gives us a list of tests that FastQC ran, and tells
+The summary file gives us a list of tests that FastQC ran and tells
 us whether this sample passed, failed, or is borderline (`WARN`).
-Remember, to quit from `less` you must type `q`.
+Remember, to quit from `less`, you must type `q`.

 ## Documenting our work